-After all, plump babies are considered healthy babies and most doctors are concerned about underfeeding.
-But many parents don’t realize that it’s also possible to overfeed babies—especially if they are bottle-fed formula or expressed breast milk.
+Since there is typically more concern about underfeeding, many parents don't realize that it's also possible to overfeed babies — especially if they are bottle-fed formula or expressed breast milk.

-“It’s more common to overfeed while bottle feeding because it’s more difficult for baby to control the flow of milk,” explains Barbara Marriage, PhD, RD, a pediatric research dietitian, scientist and regulatory associate with Abbott.
+"It's more common to overfeed while bottle feeding because it's more difficult for a baby to control the flow of milk," explains Barbara Marriage, Ph.D., a pediatric researcher and dietitian with Abbott.

-Also, new parents may not be aware of the hunger and fullness cues that baby is sending.
-“For many new parents, the idea of feeding cues isn’t something that they have learned before, explains Marriage.
-“To make sure baby gets just the right amount of nutrition, parents should feed on demand, or whenever baby is hungry, and shouldn’t feed beyond the point of fullness.
+Also, new parents may not be aware of the hunger and fullness cues that a baby is sending.
+"For many new parents, the idea of feeding cues isn't something that they have learned before," explains Marriage.
+"To make sure a baby gets just the right amount of nutrition, parents should feed on demand, or whenever the baby is hungry, and shouldn't feed beyond the point of fullness."

-1. How Much Should My Baby Eat Every Day?
+1. How Much Should a Baby Eat Every Day?

 "While every baby is different, there are general guidelines on how much an average baby needs to eat in order to grow," Marriage says.

-For example, pediatricians typically advise that infants under six months (who are not yet eating any solid foods like cereals or purees) drink 2 to 2.5 ounces of formula per pound of body weight every 24 hours.
-So if your baby weighs 15 pounds, as a rule of thumb, they will need to consume 30 to 37.5 ounces of formula per day.
+For example, pediatricians typically advise that infants younger than six months (who are not yet eating any solid foods like cereals or purees) drink 2 to 2.5 ounces of formula or breast milk per pound of body weight every 24 hours.
+So if your baby weighs 15 pounds, as a rule of thumb, they will need to consume 30 to 37.5 ounces of formula or breast milk per day.

-Still, it’s important to split that total over the course of the day depending on when your baby is hungry.
-For instance, by the end of the first month, most babies consume at least 4 ounces of formula every four hours.
-By six months, 6 to 8 ounces of formula per feeding is typical, with four or five feedings taking place every 24 hours.
+Still, it's important to split that total over the course of the day based on when your baby is hungry.
+For instance, by the end of the first month, most babies consume at least 4 ounces of breast milk or formula every four hours.
+By six months, 6 to 8 ounces per feeding is typical, with four or five feedings taking place within 24 hours.

 2. Should I Put My Baby on a Feeding Schedule?

-It’s natural to worry that hunger is the problem when your baby cries.
-However, typically, crying is one of the last signs that your baby is hungry—and is more often than not a signal of something else… perhaps a wet diaper or wanting a change of position.
+It's natural to worry that hunger is the problem when your baby cries.
+However, crying is typically one of the last signs that your baby is hungry, and can often indicate a different problem — perhaps a wet diaper or wanting a change of position.

-The most common signs that your baby is hungry and ready to eat include licking lips, rooting for milk, sucking or putting fingers or hand to mouth, Marriage says.
-“Looking for these cues will make sure your baby is getting just enough, and not too much, to eat,” she recommends.
+The most common signs that your baby is hungry and ready to eat include licking lips, rooting for milk, sucking fingers or putting hands to mouth, Marriage says.
+"Looking for these cues will make sure your baby is getting just enough — and not too much — to eat."

 5. How Do I Make Sure My Baby Is Getting the Necessary Nutrition?

-Wet and dirty diapers can also show that, yes, plenty of nutrition is flowing through your baby’s system.
+Wet and dirty diapers can also show that, yes, plenty of nutrition is moving through your baby's system.
 Typically, babies should have about five to six wet diapers per day, Marriage says.
 A lack of wet diapers may indicate that the baby is not getting enough formula.
-If you are concerned that your baby is not gaining enough weight or gaining too much weight, you should talk to your baby’s pediatrician to make sure that your baby’s nutrition intake is where it needs to be.